Castles of Bellinzona: Castle site

 The site of Castelgrande has been fortified since at least the late 1st century BC and until the 13th century, it was the only fortification in Bellinzona.
-During its history, the castle has been known as “the stronghold” (before the 13th century), the Old Castle (14–15th centuries), Uri Castle after 1506, and Saint Michael's Castle from 1818.
+During its history, the castle has been known as "the stronghold" (before the 13th century), the Old Castle (14–15th centuries), Uri Castle after 1506, and Saint Michael's Castle from 1818.

 The Castelgrande hill includes a near-vertical side on the north, a steep southern side, and is nearly flat and 150–200 m in diameter.
 The natural shape of the hill has encouraged every manmade fortification to follow the same contours.
 While the Roman fort is not visible, the Roman foundations were followed in building the castle during the High Middle Ages.
-Of that period’s structure, the only remaining visible parts are bits of standing wall.
-Much of the visible castle dates from 1250–1500, with extensive renovations and some expansion in the last two centuries.
+Of that period's structure, the only remaining visible parts are bits of standing wall.
+Much of the visible castle dates from 1250 to 1500, with extensive renovations and some expansion in the last two centuries.
 Most of the area inside the castle walls is now flat, open space.

 Records from the 11th to 15th centuries as well as archeological evidence indicate that the castle grounds were once full of buildings.
 However most of these were pulled down by the Dukes of Milan to free up interior space.
 The open space was divided into three large baileys which served to provide temporary housing for troops that could be stationed in Bellinzona.
 Under the Dukes of Milan, the outer fortifications were extended and strengthened.
 The walls were raised and extended, while towers were added.
 The western walls were wholly rebuilt and connected to the city walls.

 The walls that separate the three baileys all radiate from the 14th century Terre Nera, which is located in the center of the castle.
 To the east is a complex of buildings which were part of the old keep.
-In the center of the keep is the tallest tower of Castelgrande, the Torre Bianca (“White Tower”), which dates to the 13th century.
+In the center of the keep is the tallest tower of Castelgrande, the Torre Bianca ("White Tower"), which dates to the 13th century.
 Surrounding the Torre Bianca is the palace of the Bishop of Como (mentioned in the 12th century), which may contain masonry from an earlier 10th or 11th century structure.
 The nearby South Wing, which marks the southern boundary of the castle, was built in two stages during the 13th and 15th centuries on the foundations of an earlier building.
 To the west of the South Wing is a building that served as an arsenal in the 19th century, and was fully renovated in the 20th century.
 Archaeological research has revealed there were two chapels located in this bailey, though only the foundations have been discovered.
 In the western bailey can still be seen the ruins of a church, possibly dedicated to the Madonna.
 The rest of the buildings once occupying this bailey have all been destroyed.
 In the north bailey, there were certainly buildings, though these have also been destroyed.
 The sheer cliff face was not fortified with a wall until the 14th or 15th century.